Are you in line for a pay rise this year?

 Experience of recent years drive up employee expectations

-The last few years that have seen incredible change in how people work, their flexibility and adaptability, combined with skills shortages, has changed how employees feel when it comes to salary increases.
+The last few years that have seen incredible change in how people work, their flexibility and adaptability, combined with skills shortages, has changed how employees feel when it comes to salary increasess.

-Back in 2019 67 per cent of employees expected a pay rise less than 3 per cent, that has now flipped to a point where in the recent salary guide 61 per cent expect a raise greater than 3 per cent.
+Back in 2019, 67 per cent of employees expected a pay rise less than 3 per cent, that has now flipped to a point where in the Hays Salary Guide FY25/26 66 per cent expect a raise greater than 3 per cent.

 Design the employee experience